 Go Berry Picking

-Another summer family favorite is going berry picking.
+Another one of our summer family favorites is going berry picking.
 Starting in May with strawberries and going to July with blueberries, we really enjoy gathering our own delicious fruits of the season.

 Depending on the berry picking place, don’t forget to bring your own containers.
 Much to my surprise, a lot of berry picking farms do not provide containers to pick with.
 And plan on picking more than you plan.
 Berry picking is one thing that’s hard to control.
 Don’t worry, you’ll eat them (or bake with them).

 Head to the Kitchen